 Instant Pot Carrot Soup Recipe

-To create this yummy instant pot carrot soup recipe, you will need 5 large unpeeled carrots washed thorough, 1 large yellow onion, 2 cloves of garlic, smashed, one inch Piece Peeled Ginger, 2 cups of water, 1 teaspoon light olive oil, 1 teaspoon salt, and chives to garnish.
+To create this yummy instant pot carrot soup recipe, you will need 5 large unpeeled carrots washed thorough, 1 large yellow onion, 2 cloves of garlic, smashed, one inch Piece Peeled Ginger, 2 cups of water, 1 teaspoon light olive oil, salt and pepper, and chives to garnish.

 Tools & Supplies